-Through numerous plot twists and some blood-chilling tricks, “The Perfection” provides enough reason to believe its chain of events a – even, when its core is rather wobbly.
+Through numerous plot twists and some blood-chilling tricks, “The Perfection” provides enough reason to believe its chain of events – even, when its core is rather wobbly.

 Michelle (Allison Williams) has spent years in a secluded house, taking care of her dying mother.
 Once the mother passes away, Michelle decides to take a second chance at her old life of a talented cello player.
 When she gets in touch with her former teacher Anton (Steven Webber), she realises he’d found a new protege, Lizzie (Logan Browning).
 Michelle will stop at nothing to get that old position back.